CarrilloMario831/CarrilloMario831/README.md

 Hi!
 I am Mario Carrillo-Bello, a Junior at Columbia University's School of Engineering and Applied Science, where I am pursuing a degree in Computer Science.
-My specialization lies in low-level systems/hardware and machine learning.
+My specialization lies in low-level systems/hardware, security, and machine learning.

 I am passionate about all things low-level and C/C++
 <!---